SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 This section will give you some background information about the inner workings of Jona.
 To understand the most of it, you need some background knowledge about programming.
 Therefore, if you never have coded just a tiny bit, you can safely skip this section.

-The most important part of Jona, beside the natural language interface, which has been described above, is the rule engine and the knowledge base, the rules work with.
+The most important part of Jona, beside the natural language interface, which has been described above, is the [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine) and the knowledge base, the rules work with.
 The major part of the knowledge base consists of a history of past events, which is used by the rules to give Jona a kind of memory and allows the bot to interact in a context-sensitive manner.
 The history is also used by the rules to infere future trends, for example, a projection of target tyre pressures for long stints in an evening session, when the air and track temperatures are falling.
 Past and future weather trend information will be integrated as well, when they are available.
 Jona is able to recommend whether a repair of a damage be worth of for the next pitstop by calculating the historic impact of the damage on your lap time, and so on.
 Not all of this has been implemented completely in the alpha version of Jona, but the genetics are all there.

-Below you will find some information about the rule engine and the knowledge base, although this is not a complete documentation at all for the moment.
+Below you will find a short intrduction to the rule engine and the knowledge base for a general understanding.
+For a complete documentation targeted at developers, see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine).

 ### The Rule Engine

-The rule engine used for Jona is a so called hybrid rule engine, which means, that rules can derive new knowledge from given knowledge, called forward chaining, or rules can be used to prove a hypothesis by reducing it to more and more simple questions until all those question has been answered or no more possibilities are available, which means, that the hypothesis is considered to be false.
+The rule engine used for Jona and the other Assistants implements support for a hybrid approach, which means, that rules can produce new knowledge from given knowledge, called forward chaining, or rules can be used to prove a hypothesis by reducing it to more and more simple questions until all those question has been answered or no more possibilities are available, which means, that the hypothesis is considered to be false.
 This is called backward chaining and the most prominent representative for this kind of logical computation is the programming language Prolog.

-Jonas forward chaining rules look like this:
+Forward chaining rules (aka Productions) look like this:

 	{All: [?Pitstop.Plan], [?Tyre.Pressure.Target.FL]} =>
 		(Set: Pitstop.Planned.Tyre.Pressure.FL, ?Tyre.Pressure.Target.FL),